Content updated March 2026

 If you’re a non-resident property owner in Spain, filing Modelo 210 is not optional — it’s a legal obligation.
-Whether your property is rented or just used privately, failure to file can lead to financial penalties, accrued interest, and audit risks from the Spanish tax authorities (AEAT).
+Whether your property is rented or used privately, failing to file can lead to surcharges, interest, and potential penalties from the Spanish tax authorities (AEAT).

-In this 2025 guide, we explain exactly what happens if you don’t file Modelo 210, how the AEAT tracks non-resident property owners, what kind of sanctions may apply, and how you can resolve non-compliance before it becomes a major problem.
+In this 2026 guide, we explain what happens if you don’t file Modelo 210, how the AEAT detects non-compliance, and how to regularise your situation before it becomes a bigger issue.

 Modelo 210 is the Spanish tax form used by non-residents to declare income from Spanish sources, especially real estate.